yousuf64/shift/README.md

 In this example, we create a `shift` router, define a GET route for the root path, and start an HTTP server to listen for incoming requests on port `8080`.

 ## Routing System
-`shift` boasts a highly powerful and flexible routing system.
+Shift boasts a highly powerful and flexible routing system.
 ```
 > Pattern: /foo
     /foo              match